Insulin is a hormone produced by the pancreas to help the body use and store glucose (sugar). Glucose is a source of fuel for the body.

 Your provider can calculate the insulin dose for you and teach you how to do the calculation.
 Your provider will also tell you how and when to check your blood sugar and time your doses during the day and night.

 Insulin cannot be taken by mouth because stomach acid destroys insulin.
 It is most often injected under the skin into fatty tissue.
 There are different insulin delivery methods available:

-You can talk with your health care provider about your preferences when deciding on an insulin delivery method.
+You should talk with your provider about your preferences when deciding on an insulin delivery method.

 Insulin is injected into these sites on the body: